Akhilstaar/me-my_encryption/README.md

 Depending on the authentication details you've set up modify the `.env` file(refer envformat.txt) by filling in details of the postgres server.

-> Format of the .env file
+> Format of the .env file -- Don't forget to disable SSL if not already.
 ```
 host = localhost
 port = 5432
-password = "password"
+password = 'password'
 dbName = postgres
 user = postgres
 CfgAdminPass = something